 If you’ve got terrible heel pain, you may have plantar fasciitis.
 The heel pain can grow so serious that it makes walking or standing nearly impossible if you don’t get help.
-Fortunately, Innjea Park, DPM, and James Tachibana, DPM, are highly experienced New York podiatrists who are ready to help those in the East Midtown Manhattan and Hartsdale, New York, areas.
+Fortunately James Tachibana, DPM is a highly experienced New York podiatrist who is ready to help those in the East Midtown Manhattan and Hartsdale, New York, areas.
 At Nippon Medical Office, they use highly advanced technology to relieve even the most severe heel pain for good.
 Book an appointment online now or call the office to schedule a visit.

 Plantar fasciitis is the leading reason for heel pain.
 This condition happens when you have damaged connective tissues in your foot.